This session is great to improve your speed for runners aiming for an event between 5km and a half marathon.

 The Cool Down (CD) is at a low intensity, jogging (Level II) for a minimum of ten minutes.

 I got this workout from Julian Goater & Don Melvin’s book The Art of Running Faster – Improve Technique, Training, and Performance.
-This weeks workout is perfect to do the week after Goater’s Short Hill Session.
-This book is a really good book that is jam packed full of great advice.
+This week’s workout is perfect to do the week after Goater’s Short Hill Session.
+This book is a really good book that is jam-packed and full of great advice.

 If you would like further advice feel free to contact me.